Art Ninja

 Art Ninja is a British children's television art-sitcom hybrid hosted by Ricky Martin.
 The show is produced by Dot to Dot Productions for CBBC and began on 17 January 2015.
 The series follows presenter Ricky and his life where he makes arts with his friends Rich Thorne, Michelle Ackerley, Gavin "Gav" Strange and Sarah Matthews.
 Ella Lia Trudgeon and Ricky's dad, Terry Martin also appears in some episodes.
-Three series of 10 episodes each have been aired.
+Five series of 10 episodes (Series 5 had 15 episodes) each have been aired.
 Short compilation episodes are as Nine Minute Ninja.

 A fifth series was commissioned by CBBC in Spring 2018, which aired in 2019.

 Format

 Each episode follows a sitcom format with instructional art segments, like Art Attack or SMart.
 Each episode's makes has a theme to them, such as animals or aliens.
-An episode will usually consist of several small makes the viewer is able to make at home, an animation, a small drawing on a post-it note, a make made with a viewer on Skype, a small make with the character The Grandmaster and a big make (in the way of Art Attack), usually using a large amount of a certain material, like coins or clingfilm.
+An episode will usually consist of several small crafts the viewer is able to make at home, an animation, a small drawing on a sticky note, a craft made with a viewer on Skype, a small craft with the character The Grandmaster and a big craft, usually using a large amount of a certain material, like coins or clingfilm.
+Usually, the episodes end with the days events taking a turn for the worse just as Ricky is about to go to sleep.
+This results in Ricky sitting up and screaming.
+In series 5, this is no longer limited to his bed.